How to start a blog and find your first readers (part 2)

 Disclosure: Some of the links in this post are affiliate links.
 If you choose to sign up through them, I may earn a small commission at no extra cost to you.
 I only recommend tools I use myself, and your support helps keep this site running.

-Hosting and Domains
+Hosting and domains

 A blog isn’t just an idea.
 It’s made up of real files (your posts, images, design, settings).
 Those files need to live somewhere on the internet so anyone can find them.
 That’s where web hosting comes in.